praydog/uevr-docs/src/plugins/blueprint.md

 For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/4.27/en-US/BlueprintAPI/Input/HeadMountedDisplay/)

+### Head Mounted Display: Is Head Mounted Display Enabled

+Only tested on < 4.18.
+Turned off for now on > 4.18 due to some bugs seen.
+More testing is needed to turn it on past 4.18.

 ### Head Mounted Display: Get Device Pose

 This one only works for the HMD for now.
 Bit of a hacky implementation, but it works.